Patchcoat/cs364-prototypes/README.md

 # Prototypes

-A selection of prototypes for a school assignment.
+A prototype for a school assignment.
+This is meant to give examples of UI, it is non-functional.